vibansal/HapCUT2/README.md

 ## Input:
 HapCUT2 requires the following input:
 - BAM file for an individual containing reads aligned to a reference genome
-- VCF file containing **diploid** SNVs (and short indel calls) for the individual with respect to the reference genome
+- VCF file containing short variant calls (SNVs and indels) and **diploid** genotypes for the same individual with respect to the reference genome

 **Note: the program does not accept gzipped VCF files**